by Cathy Jones

 At the time of St Columba’s foundation the Rector of St Anne’s, the mother Church in the Parish, was Rev H. J. Rose.
 The first Churchwardens of St Columba’s were H.J.
 Ferguson, Walter W. Davis and R. Orchard.

-This building is currently being operated as the Inner West Baptist Church.
+This building later operated as the Inner West Baptist Church.

 Written and (c) Cathy Jones 2011.